Oluwajobs/oluwajobaa/_pages/Research.md

   <img src="/assets/images/Research-Venn-white.png" alt="Research Venn">
 </figure>

 I am a NASA Earth Science Fellow pursuing an interdisciplinary Ph.D. at Purdue University.
-My research interests are at the intersection of Complex Systems and Urban Climate.
 I have a sustained interest in the complexity, inter-dependency, and dynamism of complex socio-technological urban systems, and am passionate about engineering smart, resilient cities.
-My doctoral research is focused on characterizing **intra-urban complexity** of the Urban Heat Island.
+My research interests are at the intersection of Statistical Physics, Complex Networks, Urban Meteorology, and Remote Sensing.
+My doctoral thesis is focused on characterizing *intra-urban complexity* of the Urban Heat Island.
 Prior to my Ph.D., I obtained degrees in Civil and Architectural Engineering from the Indian Institute of Technology and Purdue respectively.

+# Doctoral Research

+#{% include gallery %}

-Fractal intra-urban heat islets.
+## Fractal intra-urban heat islets.
-{% include gallery %}
+Urban areas experience elevated temperatures due to the urban heat island (UHI) effect which is usually characterized by the difference between mean urban and mean rural temperatures.
+However, temperatures within cities vary considerably and their spatial heterogeneity is not well characterized.
+Inspired by the fractal nature of cities, I show that the surface urban heat island (SUHI) can be characterized as a collection of several heterogeneous thermal clusters that display fractal properties.
+[Here](https://eartharxiv.org/t9s3g/), we use Land Surface Temperature (LST) of 78 global cities to show that the Surface UHI (SUHI) is fractal.
+We use percentile-based thermal thresholds to identify heat clusters emerging within SUHI and refer to them collectively as **intra-urban heat \textit{islets}**.
+The islets display properties analogous to that of a percolating system as we vary the thermal thresholds.
+At percolation threshold, the size distribution of these islets in all cities follows a power-law, with a scaling exponent ($\beta$) of 1.88 and an aggregated Perimeter Fractal Dimension ($D$) of 1.33.
+This commonality indicates that despite the diversity in urban form and function across the world, the urban temperature patterns are different realizations with the same aggregated statistical properties.
+Furthermore, we observe the convergence of these scaling exponents as the city sizes increase.
+Therefore, while the effect of diverse urban morphologies is evident in smaller cities, in the mean, the larger cities are alike.
+Lastly, we calculate the mean islet intensities, i.e. the difference between mean islet temperature and thermal threshold, and show that it follows an exponential distribution, with rate parameter, $\lambda$, for all cities. $\lambda$ varied widely across the cities and can be used to quantify the spatial heterogeneity within SUHIs.
+We present a basis for a unified characterization of urban heat from the spatial scales of an urban block to a megalopolis.

+## How does the spatial organization of urban morphology impact the emergence of extreme heat in cities?
+Cities are at the forefront of climate change impacts and face a growing burden of adaptation to ensuing natural hazards.
+Extreme heat is a particularly challenging hazard as persistent heatwaves are locally exacerbated by the Urban Heat Island (UHI) effect.
+As a result, there is an increasing scientific interest in the influence of diverse urban morphologies on UHI.
+[Here](https://eartharxiv.org/gxj9m/), we develop a novel multi-scale framework of quantifying spatial heterogeneity in the Surface UHI.
+We first develop a Lacunarity based metric to quantify the spatial organization of heat islets at various degrees of sprawl and densification.
+Using probabilistic models, we condense the size, spacing, and intensity information about heterogeneous clusters into distributions that can be described using single scaling exponents.
+This allows for a seamless comparison of the heat islet characteristics across cities at varying spatial scales.
+From the size distribution analysis, we observe the emergence of two distinct classes wherein the dense cities follow a Pareto size distribution, whereas the sprawling cities show an exponential tempering of Pareto tail.
+This indicates a significantly reduced probability of encountering large heat islets for sprawling cities.
+Contrastingly, however, Heat Islet Intensity modeled as exponential distributions reveal that a sprawling configuration is favorable for reducing the mean temperature of a city.
+However, for the same mean SUHI intensity, it also results in higher local thermal extremes.
+This poses a paradox for urban designers in adopting expansion versus densification as a growth trajectory to mitigate the UHI.

+## Influence of heat waves on intra-urban heat islets
+I am currently working in collaboration with NOAA's [Center for Earth System Sciences and Remote Sensing Technologies (NOAA-CESSRST)](https://www.noaacrest.org/) to explore the impact of mesoscale heat waves on the dynamics of intra-urban heat islets.

+# Master's Research

+## Resilience Analysis of Climate Proofing strategies of cities.
+Urban Resilience is the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow despite any acute shock or chronic stress that might occur.
+And with the advent of climate change, it is becoming more important to help our communities withstand the subsequent extreme weather events.
+Cities around the world have come together in a global network called the [C-40](https://www.c40.org/), in an attempt to “climate proof” themselves.
+Here, we investigate the [top 100 strategies](https://issuu.com/sustainia/docs/cities100) adopted by world’s leading cities in the year 2015 using the [Resilience Landscape model](https://www.ecologyandsociety.org/vol9/iss2/art5/inline.html), which describes the four components of resilience – resistance, latitude, precariousness, and panarchy.
+Each individual strategy from the case studies was studied as a component of resilience built.
+Preliminary analysis reveals that most of them are focused on reducing Carbon emissions only.
+It brings into question if reducing emissions can equate to climate proofing.
+With this model of resilience, we are able to demonstrate the application of various aspects of resilience in a holistic way.

 <!--